Make A Christmas Wreath

 Christmas wreath banner after ironing on fabric transfer

-Next, assembling the pieces to hang on your Christmas wreath.
+Next, assemble the pieces to hang on your beautiful wreath.
 This next product is essential for creating this easily.
-It not only bends for a the shape but also keeps it sturdy for your wreath.
+It not only bends for the shape banner but also keeps it sturdy for your DIY winter wreath.

-Also, to keep the banner shape for your seasonal wreath, two pieces of this product works perfectly.
-By the way, I decided using two wires would give the ability to create a better shape.
-I have seen it done with one on Pinterest and it is too floppy and doesn’t look nice.
+Also, to keep the banner shape for your wreath, two pieces of this product works perfectly.
+By the way, I decided using two wires would create a better shape.
+I have seen it done with one wire on Pinterest and it is too floppy and will not give this DIY winter wreath and nice finished look.

 Florist covered craft wire added to the fabric for the banner